in Houston, TX and Online

 - Claiming your circumstances instead of them claiming you and getting stuck in powerlessness.

-- Experiencing grief in your own unique way.
+- Dealing with the loss and experiencing grief in your own unique way.

-- Being able to enjoy fond memories without having the precipitation of painful feelings of loss, guilt, regret or remorse.
+- Being able to enjoy fond memories without painful feelings of loss, guilt, regret or remorse.

 - Finding new meaning in living.

 - Acknowledging that it is ok to feel bad from time to time, and to talk about those feelings.